ibm-cloud-docs/hardware-firewall-shared/getting-started.md

 {:download: .download}

 # Getting Started
-The Hardware Firewall (Shared) provides customers with an essential layer of security that is provisioned on demand without service interruptions.
+The Hardware Firewall provides customers with an essential layer of security that is provisioned on demand without service interruptions.
 It prevents unwanted traffic from hitting your servers, reducing your attack surface, and allowing your server resources to be dedicated for their intended use.

-To order a Hardware Firewall (Shared), first navigate to the order page in the customer portal:
+To order a Hardware Firewall, first navigate to the order page in the customer portal:

 1. From your browser, open the [Customer Portal](https://control.softlayer.com/) and log into your account.
 2. In the Customer Portal select **Security > Network Security  > Firewalls**.